alexpetros/talent-services-podcast-challenge/README.md

 The Linux equivalents should be similar, but might vary based on your distribution's package manager.
 If you have other Java versions installed, you may need to set the `JAVA_HOME` environment variable to a Java 11 JDK.

-Once you've cloned the repository, run `mvn compile exec:java`.
+Once you've cloned the repository, run `mvn compile exec:java -q`.
 This should print "Ready to begin!" and then a success message to the command line, which indicates that the packages have been installed properly and you're ready to go!

 We recommend that you use a Java IDE to complete this challenge; if you don't have one, check out the free version of